claceio/docs/content/docs/Applications/AppSecurity.md

 The following enhancements are planned for the security model

-- Secrets management is planned, in such a manner that the application can request access to specific secrets.
-The application can use the secret but will not have direct access to the secret value, it will work with a reference to the secret key.
+- For the [secrets management feature]({{< ref "/docs/configuration/secrets/" >}}), the app does not have direct access to the secret value.
+Apps can access any secret from the secret manager currently.
+An improvement planned to to allow restricting apps to specific secrets.